AdobeDocs/primetime.pt-BR/help/programming/tvsdk-3x-ios-prog/ios-3x-introduction/ios-3x-overview/ios-3x-considerations.md

 Estas são as práticas recomendadas para o TVSDK:

-* Use a versão 3.0 ou superior do HLS para conteúdo do programa.
+* Use a versão 3.0 ou superior do HLS para conteúdo de programas.

 * Use a ferramenta mediastreamvalidator da Apple para validar fluxos VOD.